 Ho Chi Minh City in 3 days

 If you choose to stay for three days in the vibrant capital of South Vietnam, then you can leave the city to explore two tourist attractions close to each other.
 The first is the Cu Chi tunnels, a surprising and ingenious system of tunnels over 250 km long on several levels.
 Originally created by Viet Minh in the period of French Indochina, the Cu Chi tunnels housed thousands of Viet Cong guerrillas during the Vietnam War against the Americans.
 This is one of the best half or full day excursions from Ho Chi Minh City and is an excellent history lesson.
 Also, you can combine this visit with that of the Tay Ninh Caodaism Temple.
 This very unique religious building with picturesque decorations and mixtures of bright colours is the headquarter of the Cao Dai religion.

 You can attend one of the daily masses, a striking spectacle whose adepts dressed in white render worship in a stunning architectural setting, harmoniously combining the architectural styles of Buddhism, Hinduism, Taoism, Confucianism, Christianity and Islam.
 Back in Saigon, you can go to the Bitexco tower.
-With its 262 meters high for 68 floors, it is the tallest building in the city, an emblematic building, symbol of the modernization of Vietnam and its economic development.
-You can visit the tower and climb to the 49th floor to enjoy a breathtaking view of the city.
+With its height spanning 262 metres for 68 floors, it is the tallest building in the city, an emblematic building and a symbol of the modernization of Vietnam and its economic development.
+You can visit the tower and climb to the 49th floor to enjoy a stunningly breath-taking view of the city.